 - Material Efficiency (Mat 06)

 These services were provided with the objective of achieving an Excellent rating under BREEAM International New Construction 2016.
-City of Dreams Mediterranean has now achieved its design stage rating BREEAM Excellent, scoring 80.4%, and is the first development in Cyprus to receive BREEAM Excellent.
+City of Dreams Mediterranean has now achieved its design stage rating BREEAM Excellent, scoring 80.4%.
+It is the first development in Cyprus to receive BREEAM Excellent.

-ADW will also be providing post-occupancy evaluation of the project one year after occupation, which is a vital and important feature of the project, ensuring the building will be maintained at optimal performance, providing feedback for building owners and operators and important learning for the wider community.
+ADW will also be providing post-occupancy evaluation of the project one year after occupation.
+This is a vital and important feature of the project, ensuring the building will be maintained at optimal performance.
+This will in turn, provide feedback for building owners and operators as well as important learning for the wider community.

 Lessons and Next Steps: